chriscross00/projects/bigmart_sales/bigmart_sales_report.md

 test <- read.csv('data/Test.csv')
 ```

-The summary function gives us a quick look at the type of data we are working with and where we need to clean.
+The summary function gives us a quick look at the type of data I are working with and where I need to clean.

 ``` r
 head(train)